omicscodeathon/crc_shotgun/README.md

 - [x] Gene prediction, functional annotation and phylogenetic analysis

 ## Justification
+- [x] While 16S rRNA amplicon sequencing has selective advantage for bacterial metagenomes, Shortgut microbiome sequencing is able to identify and characterize a larger class of microbial variants, and this allows for their identification which would not have been possible with the former.

 ## Methodology
 * Obtain WGS fecal samples (Sequence Read Archive)